With COVID-19 outbreaks shifting to business settings, leaders worry lapse in prevention may send Dan River Region back into Phase One

 “Lately, the congregate settings we’ve been dealing with is our businesses,” he said.

-In the Pittsylvania-Danville Health District, the percent positivity — or the number of tests that have come back positive — has continued to decline.
-The seven-day moving average for percent positive is currently 2.5%, which is well below the 9% percent positivity statewide.
+In the Pittsylvania- Danville Health District, the percent positivity — or the number of tests that have come back positive — has continued to decline.
+The seven-day moving average for percent positive currently is 2.5%, which is well below the 9% positivity statewide.

 Less than half of the 2,000 available tests were used last week during drive-thru testing in Danville on Friday and in Chatham on Saturday.
 But adding more than 940 tests still bolstered the health districts’ data considerably, as before that just more than 2,000 had been used previously.